Jeremiah Johnson (film): Music

 The score was composed by Tim McIntire and John Rubinstein (sung by Tim McIntire); known primarily as actors, they were also musicians.
 This was their film composing debut, arising after Rubinstein met Sydney Pollack through his agent.
 As Pollack recalls in the DVD commentary, McIntire and Rubinstein were "kids that just auditioned with a tape."

 The soundtrack L.P. was not released until April 2, 1976, by Warner Bros.
 Records.
 On October 5, 2009, a restored and extended version of the L.P. was released by Film Score Monthly.

 Release

 Jeremiah Johnson had its world-wide premiere on May 7 at the 1972 Cannes Film Festival, where it was screened in competition.
-It was the first Western film to ever be accepted in the festival.
-The film's Hollywood preview was at the Chief Theater in Pocatello, ID, followed by its American premiere on December 2 in Boise, Idaho, with its theatrical release in the United States beginning on December 21, 1972, in New York City.
+It was the first Western film ever to be accepted in the festival.
+The film's U.S. preview was at the Chief Theater in Pocatello, ID, followed by its American premiere on December 2 in Boise, Idaho, with its theatrical release in the United States beginning on December 21, 1972, in New York City.

 The film earned $8,350,000 in U.S. & Canadian rentals by the end of 1973.
 Reissues in 1974 and 1975 saw it earn additional rentals of $10,000,000 and $4 million respectively.
 In the U.S. and Canada it has grossed $44,693,786 with a reported reissue gross of $25,000,000.